Marouan-git/BBC_news_classification/README.md

 ```console
 pip install pipenv
 ```
-- Install the dependecies and environnement by running :
+- Install the dependecies and a virtual environnement by running :
 ```console
 pipenv install
 ```
-- Run the environnement by running :
+- Activate the environnement by running :
 ```console
 pipenv shell
 ```